AdrianoWanderlingh/Ant_Tracking/Scripts/README.md

 2. Auto-orient, assign capsules

-- the capsules defined by Adriano are in either in `Seagate\ Portable\ Disk` or `DISK4` `/ADRIANO/EXPERIMENT_DATA/CURRENT_CAPS_DEF_BASE_FILES_MAN_ORIENTED`.
+ The capsules defined by Adriano are in either in `Seagate\ Portable\ Disk` or `DISK4` `/ADRIANO/EXPERIMENT_DATA/CURRENT_CAPS_DEF_BASE_FILES_MAN_ORIENTED`.
 The .myrmidon files need to be moved at the same folder level as their relative tracking data, in this case either `/ADRIANO/EXPERIMENT_DATA` `/REP3` or `/REP9`.
 The currently present capsules are for the general definition of interactions for all analytical purposes (CapsuleDef2018) or specifically designed to test the Ant Behaviours Classifier (CapsuleDef 3 to 12).

    **Source**: [Data_preparation_after_postprocessing](https://github.com/AdrianoWanderlingh/PhD-Ant_Colonies_Tracking_Analysis/tree/main/scriptsR/EXP1_base_analysis/Data_preparation_after_postprocessing)

 ## B. Extract the Interactions and Space Use

-- To ensure that the outputs of this step are stored correctly and in the same format as Stroeymeyt et al. (2018) for the following analyses, it is necessary to use the same folder structure.
+ To ensure that the outputs of this step are stored correctly and in the same format as Stroeymeyt et al. (2018) for the following analyses, it is necessary to use the same folder structure.
 I created  the [folder structure](https://github.com/AdrianoWanderlingh/Ant_Tracking/blob/main/Scripts/code_Social_Network_Plasticity_Exp_2018_AW/dirs.txt) with `find . -type d > dirs.txt` and you can recreate it in your destination of choice with `xargs mkdir -p < dirs.txt` (in the linux terminal).

 **Source**: [EXP1_base_analysis.R](https://github.com/AdrianoWanderlingh/PhD-Ant_Colonies_Tracking_Analysis/tree/main/scriptsR/EXP1_base_analysis)